045019/MLM-Project1-Unsupervised-Learning/README.md

 # Description of files related to the project

+* beer data.zip : The compressed folder containing the dataset
 * beer_data.csv : The dataset selected for this project; Downloaded from Kaggle
 * P1_Clustering.ipynb : The notebook consisting of compiled codes and detailed report